-Authorities release name of Black man fatally shot by cop
+Relative: Black couple didn’t provoke shooting by police

 “We’re not here to rip up our own town,” McLemore said.

-Body camera and squad car video have been turned over to Illinois State Police, which will present findings to the local prosecutors office, Waukegan police Commander Edgar Navarro said.
+Body camera and squad car video have been turned over to Illinois State Police, which will present findings to the local prosecutor’s office, Waukegan police Commander Edgar Navarro said.

 Waukegan is about 15 miles (24 kilometers) south of Kenosha, Wisconsin, where nights of protests erupted after Jacob Blake, a Black man, was left paralyzed after being shot seven times in the back by police on Aug.
 25. Kyle Rittenhouse, 17, of nearby Antioch, Illinois, is accused of shooting and killing two protesters two nights later.